-Put some distance between the two.
+Put some distance between the two – a retractable dog leash is a helpful tool here.
 Dogs are territorial and placing them next to each other will only heighten tensions.
 Give the two animals enough space so that they do not feel threatened by the other’s presence.

 Keep the two dogs apart when they are eating.
 Using opposite corners of a room should be fine.
 Food is a point of contention for most animals and dogs are no different.